 The CDPHE provided the City of Boulder with a Source Water Assessment Report for Boulder's water supplies.
-To access this report, visit https://www.colorado.gov/cdphe/swap-assessment-phase.
-Under "Find my county's water report" select "A-C," then select "boulder," and then "107152Boulder\city\of\SW\REVISED.pdf".
+To access this report, visit Colorado.gov/cdphe/swap-assessment-phase.
+Type "Boulder" in the search box and select "107152Boulder\city\of\SW\REVISED.pdf".